 Sugar Creek Bluff State Natural Area

-On the banks of Sugar Creek near the Mississippi River in Crawford County, lies Sugar Creek Bluff, a 440-acre bluffland preserve.
+On the banks of Sugar Creek near the Mississippi River in Crawford County, rises Sugar Creek Bluff, a 440-acre bluffland preserve.

 The first part of Sugar Creek Bluff was purchased by Mississippi Valley Conservancy in 1999 to permanently protect the habitat from future development.
 It is open to hunting, fishing, hiking, bird watching and nature enjoyment.
-Since that time, MVC has more than doubled the size of the preserve through a series of acquisitions of adjacent parcels.
+Since that time, with help from many supporters, the Conservancy has more than doubled the size of the preserve through a series of acquisitions of adjacent parcels.

-MVC has conducted extensive restoration of the prairie on top the bluff with the help of countless volunteers over the years.
-MVC's first prescribed burn took place there in 2006.
+With grant funding and the help of countless volunteers, the Conservancy has conducted extensive restoration of the prairie on top the bluff, over the years.
+Our first prescribed burn on the property took place in 2006.

 Please note that part of the land is located within the Village of Ferryville and part is in the Town of Freeman.
 Ferryville Code of Ordinances sec.
 9.01 places limits or/prohibits the carrying of loaded firearms and the discharge of them within village limits. www.ferryville.com/Chap9.html Bow hunting is allowed.
 Hunters need to acquaint themselves with the location of municipal boundaries and applicable regulations.

 From La Crosse: Follow Hwy 35 (Great River Road) to Ferryville.
 Go through Ferryville and turn left on N. Buck Creek Road.
-Follow N. Buck Creek Road to the top of the hill (2 – 3 miles).
-The trailhead and kiosk is on the left on a gravel road.
+Follow N. Buck Creek Road to the top of the hill (1+ miles).
+The trailhead kiosk is on the left with a small parking area.